 - Mnar A. Muhawesh, Editor In Chief, MintPress News

 Library 2.017: Expertise, Competencies and Careers – Recordings Available

 Time: 12 – 3 p.m.
 Pacific Daylight Time

 Moderated by Dr. Julie Todaro, ALA president, the opening keynote panel of thought leaders explored competencies, careers and successful practices for 21st century information professionals.

 - Dr. John Bertot, Associate Provost for Faculty Affairs at University of Maryland (College Park, Maryland)

 - Valerie J. Gross, President & CEO, Howard County Library System (Maryland)

 - Dr. Eileen G. Abels, Dean, Simmons School of Library and Information Science, Simmons College (Boston, Massachusetts)

-Held entirely online, the Library 2.017 web events are free to attend.
-The global conference was co-founded in 2011 by Dr. Sandra Hirsh of the San José State University School of Information and Steve Hargadon of The Learning Revolution.
-Recorded sessions from past conferences are archived and freely available.
+All sessions were recorded and are available on the conference's website.
+If you are not a member of the Library 2.0 network, please join for free to access all of the archived sessions from past conferences.
+The Library 2.0 Worldwide Virtual Conference was co-founded in 2011 by Dr. Sandra Hirsh of the San José State University School of Information and Steve Hargadon of The Learning Revolution.